 10. Child Does Not Require a Protection Plan

-If the conference decides that a child has not suffered, or is not likely to suffer Significant Harm then the conference may not make the child the subject of a child protection plan.
-The child may nevertheless require services to promote his or her health or development.
+If the conference decides that a child has not suffered, or is not likely to suffer Significant Harm then the conference may not make the child the subject of a Child Protection Plan.
+The child may nevertheless require services to promote their health or development.
 In these circumstances, the conference should consider the child's needs and make recommendations for further help and support to assist the family in responding to them.
-The conference should consider drawing up a child in need plan or recommending follow up by any local protocols in place referred to as “step down procedures” or Family Group Conferences.
+The conference should consider drawing up a Child in Need Plan or recommending follow up by any local protocols in place referred to as "step down procedures" or Family Group Conferences.

 The decision must be put in writing to the parent/s, and agencies as well as communicated to them verbally.

-The conference should use the same decision-making process to reach a judgement for when a protection plan is no longer needed.
-This includes situations where other multi-agency planning might need to replace a protection plan.
+The conference should use the same decision-making process to reach a judgement for when a Child Protection Plan is no longer needed.
+This includes situations where other multi-agency planning might need to replace a Child Protection Plan.

-A child may no longer need a protection plan if:
+A child may no longer need a Child Protection Plan if:

-- One or other of the latter two criteria in the paragraph above are satisfied; and
+- One or other of the latter 2 criteria in the paragraph above are satisfied; and

 - The manager has consulted with relevant agencies present at the conference that first concluded that a Child Protection Plan was required.

-When the process carried out at in the paragraph above is followed, the consultation with other agencies and the decision to discontinue the Child Protection Plan must be clearly recorded in the Children's social care child's record.
+When the process carried out at in the paragraph above is followed, the consultation with other agencies and the decision to discontinue the Child Protection Plan must be clearly recorded in the Children's Social Care electronic record.

-When a child protection plan is discontinued, the social worker must discuss with the parents and child/ren what services might be needed and required, based on the re-assessment of the needs of the child and family.
-A Child in Need Plan or a CAF should be developed for any continuing support.
-The plan should be reviewed at regular intervals of no more than every six months.
+When a Child Protection Plan is discontinued, the social worker must discuss with the parents and child/ren what services might be needed and required, based on the re-assessment of the needs of the child and family.
+A Child in Need Plan or a CAF/ Early Help Plan should be developed for any continuing support.
+The plan should be reviewed at regular intervals of no more than every 6 months.